franalgaba/chatgpt-telegram-bot-serverless/README.md

 1. Create an [OpenAI account](https://openai.com/api/) and [get an API Key](https://platform.openai.com/account/api-keys).
 2. Create an [AWS account](https://aws.amazon.com/es/).
 3. Setup your Telegram bot.
 You can follow [this instructions](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) to get your token.
-4. Get your internal session token for ChatGPT:
-- For this go to [ChatGPT](https://chat.openai.com/chat)
-- Press F12, click on `session` and copy the contents of `__Secure-next-auth.session-token`.

 <details>
 [<img src="./img/session_token.png" width="500"/>](/img/session_token.png)
 </details>

-5. To enable support for voice messages you need to create a S3 bucket in your AWS account.
+4. To enable support for voice messages you need to create a S3 bucket in your AWS account.
 - Go to the top search bar and write `S3`.

 <details>